Dutch PM Rutte leads parliamentary election in exit polls

 Election night was also stripped of the usual scenes of halls full of cheering or disappointed party members, with political leaders limited to giving televised statements.

-By the end of voting turnout was 83%, compared to 82% four years ago.

-The largest three parties aside from the Freedom party are likely to form a new government with one or two other parties, in a process which may take months.

-Reporting by Toby Sterling, Anthony Deutsch and Bart Meijer; Editing by Mark Heinrich and Philippa Fletcher
+Reporting by Anthony Deutsch, Bart Meijer and Toby Sterling; Editing by Mark Heinrich, Philippa Fletcher and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.